Life Cycle of Plants

 Spores of fern on its leaves

-You may be thinking that all the plants are grown from seeds, but it is not true!
-Many plants don’t produce the flowers and seeds to reproduce.
+Many plants don’t produce flowers or seeds for reproduction.
 Instead, they grow from the spores of their parent plants.
-Spores can be parts of a plant or their remaining upon their death.
+Spores can be parts of a plant or the remains of a dead plant.
 New plants are produced from the spores and continue to grow.

 See Non-Flowering plants for further information.